 What is Imagery in Writing?

-So an image serves to deepen the reader’s understanding of what’s going on and how to feel about it.
+Imagery in writing serves to deepen the reader’s understanding of what’s going on and how to feel about it.
 The image is a tool.
 It adds something.
 It enhances.

 A lot of writers believe that an image is necessary for every situation.
 It isn’t.
-My preference would be that you use imagery more sparingly.
+My preference would be that you use imagery in books more sparingly.
 That way, your figurative language will mean more.

-When to Use Imagery in Description
+When to Use Imagery in Writing

 Here’s a good example of imagery used incorrectly: